 College Policies, Programs and Forms

-Associate-to-Full Professor Support
+Associate-to-Full Professor Support (Release Time program temporarily on hiatus)

 There are two components to our enhancement of associate professor support.
 First, there is the Associate-to-Full Professor Support Group.
 This is hosted by the Associate Dean at least once per semester and is a place for Associate Professors pursuing promotion in CEHSP to discuss issues and concerns.
 Possible uses involve facilitation of writing support groups, discussions of grant strategies, formation of collaborative research proposals, leave/sabbatical strategies, and effective research communication to enhance profile of faculty research, and college expectations and processes regarding promotion.